We did a deep dive into 5 over-the-counter alternatives to Viagra to determine whether they work and how to use them.

 Erectile dysfunction (ED) affects millions of people around the world.
 In the United States, about

 - the inability to sustain an erection

-Before deciding to try an OTC treatment, talk with a doctor.
+Before deciding to try an over-the-counter erectile dysfunction treatment, speak with a doctor.
 This is especially important if you:

 - have any health conditions or concerns

-- are undergoing treatment for a health problem
+- are undergoing treatment for a health issue

 - are taking medications or other supplements